cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ## Upgrading channels with the CLI

 A new cli has been added which enables either
-    - submitting a governance proposal which contains a `MsgChanUpgradeInit` for every channel to be upgraded.
+    - submitting a governance proposal which contains a `MsgChannelUpgradeInit` for every channel to be upgraded.
     - generating a `proposal.json` file which contains the proposal contents to be edited/submitted at a later date.

 The following example, would submit a governance proposal with the specified deposit, title and summary which would